shrimantasatpati/ML2-project-2022/README.md

 ```sh
 flask run
 ```
-INFO:     Flask App running on http://127.0.0.1:5001 / Or on your metioned PORT No
+INFO:     Flask App running on http://127.0.0.1:5001 / Or on the mentioned PORT number.

 ## Frontend Using Streamlit